 - Define the purpose of your report: sharing monthly advancement with top management, or just having the weekly overview and analysis of the sales objectives with your team.
 Both reports will have a different structure and the info you will share will also be very different.

-- Gather the right data: since you have set specific KPIs to track, you now just need to compile them all together and analyze them with the help of business analytics tools.
-They are specifically designed to ease your data analysis and create compelling sales reports in no time.
+- Gather the right data: since you have set specific KPIs to track, you now just need to compile them all together and analyze them with the help of online BI tools.
+They are specifically designed to ease your data and create compelling sales analysis reports in no time.

 How To Write A Sales Report To Your Boss